-- installation of variable speed drives (VSDs) and variable speed control logic on evaporator fans
+- install variable speed drives (VSDs) and variable speed control logic on evaporator fans

-- installation of a liquid injection system into the vapour transfer line on the compound compressors
+- install a liquid injection system into the vapour transfer line on the compound compressors

 - implement Variable Head Pressure Control to optimise the head pressure of a refrigeration plant at any given time

-- replacing lighting with LEDs with sensor controls
+- replace lighting with LEDs with sensor controls

-- replacing conventional battery charging units with modern, modular battery charging units.
+- replace conventional battery charging units with modern, modular battery charging units.

 If MCS was to adopt all recommendations, the potential energy savings was estimated to be 20%, translating to a saving of about $127,000 per year.